icgood/swim-protocol/_sources/intro.rst.txt

       `datagrams <https://en.wikipedia.org/wiki/Datagram>`_.

    ping : packet
-      A :term:`packet` that requests that a remote :term:`member` reply to the source :term:`member` with an :term:`ack`.
+      A :term:`packet` that requests that a :term:`peer member` reply to the source :term:`member` with an :term:`ack`.
 This is the most basic attempt to detect when members have gone offline.

    ping-req : packet
-      A :term:`packet` that requests that a remote :term:`member` send its own :term:`ping` to a second remote :term:`member`.
+      A :term:`packet` that requests that a :term:`peer member` send its own :term:`ping` to a second :term:`peer member`.
 If the recipient receives an :term:`ack`, it is forwarded back to the source :term:`member`.

    ack : packet